For some Vietnam vets, recognition comes too late

 For some Vietnam War veterans, recognition comes too late

-Saturday, the Long Island Air Force Association will present a Pentagon-authorized medal to about 20 Vietnam veterans who live at a Stony Brook veterans home.
+Saturday, the Long Island Air Force Association will present a Pentagon-authorized medal to 26 Vietnam veterans who live at a Stony Brook veterans home.

+Frank Macaluso remembers the athletic soldier he served with while guarding ships in a Vietnamese port during the war, a baseball phenom who looked forward to playing for the Phillies once his time in combat was over.

+The Army veteran from Oakdale also remembers hearing the grenade explosion that cost the young ballplayer his life.

 Vietnam veterans at Long Island State Veterans Home on Friday expressed ambivalence over receiving a Pentagon-authorized medal for their war service, saying it is nice to be recognized now but that too many of their brethren died before the nation became committed to acknowledging their sacrifices.